Latest issue

 All my best,

-Board Member, Global Action to End Smoking
+Program Officer, Global Action to End Smoking

 By the numbers

-Read the full study here.
 Global Action is not affiliated with this work.

 Thank you for your support

-We are one of the only public health groups to embrace tobacco harm reduction as a means of meeting adults who smoke where they are, showing them empathy in their individual cessation journeys, and helping them—if they cannot or will not quit—to reduce their risks of death or disease from combustible cigarettes.
+Global Action is one of the only public health groups to embrace tobacco harm reduction as a means of meeting adults who smoke where they are, showing them empathy in their individual cessation journeys, and helping them—if they cannot or will not quit—to reduce their risks of death or disease from combustible cigarettes.

 Your support increases the impact our grantees’ work can have on this cause.
 Together, we can build a future where no one suffers from tobacco-related disease.